-Trump Threw Trans Soldiers Under the Bus Just to Distract From GOP Healthcare Grift
+Trump Threw Trans Soldiers Under The Bus Just To Distract From GOP Health Care Grift

 Or we can cut the sh*t and stop spending trillions of dollars on senseless wars all around the world.
 But what do I know - I’m not a well equipped military expert like Donald Trump who dodged the Vietnam War to play intramural baseball.

-Look, there is no other reason than bigotry for this decision - plain and simple.
-The “distraction” argument, just like the “economic factor,” are both red herring reasons - to supply the intolerant base with a talking point for Facebook statuses so they can feel better about their transphobia.
+Look, there is no other reason than bigotry for this decision ― plain and simple.
+The “distraction” argument, just like the “economic factor,” are both red herring reasons ― supplying the intolerant base with a talking point for Facebook statuses so they can feel better about their transphobia.

 Trump is secretly erasing the existing rights that the LGBTQ community has, he refused to recognize pride month, he’s removed hundreds of references from government websites, and now he’s banned trans people from contributing to our national defense.